-The nil representation can be a zero-length representation if dfdl:nilValue is %ES; or %WSP; on its own is a literal nil value and there is no framing or framing is suppressed by dfdl:nilValueDelimiterPolicy.
+The nil representation can be a zero-length representation if dfdl:nilValue is '%ES;' or '%WSP\;' appearing on its own as a literal nil value and there is no framing or framing is suppressed by dfdl:nilValueDelimiterPolicy.

 The empty representation can be a zero-length representation if there is no framing or framing is suppressed by dfdl:emptyValueDelimiterPolicy.